ISS Utilization: HISUI (Hyperspectral Imager Suite)

-To investigate the requirements on these devices, preliminary long-term operation simulations of HISUI for three years were conducted (Figure 7).
+To investigate the requirements on these devices, preliminary long-term operation simulations of HISUI for three years were conducted (Figures 8 and 9).
 Three types of data acquisition requests were considered in the simulation:

 A Globally distributed 200 targets as large as 100 x 100 km.

 B Promising areas for oil/gas/metal resources exploration.
 About 25% of global land and shallow sea regions.

 C Global mapping areas which are not covered by items A or B.

 It was assumed that data for A are transmitted and data for B and C are shipped via media.
 The results suggested that within three years, A requests will be completed about 70% (Figure NO TAG#) and B and C requests will be completed more than 90 and 80%, respectively.

 Figure 10 shows HISUI observation opportunities of large cities in three years.
 The opportunities of cities close to 50°Nor 50°S will be 10 -15 times in three years.
 However, it will be 5 -7 times for tropical and mid-latitude cities.
 Figure 11 shows opportunities for calibration and other important sites.
 HISUI observations for these sites will be about 5 times in three years.

 Figure 11: Same as Figure 10 but for calibration and other important sites (image credit: HISUI Team)